OBERSON BUYING GUIDE

 Powerful, stable at speed

-Advanced to expert, on-piste, freeride
+Advanced to expert, piste, freeride

-Medium Flex
+Medium flex

 STEP 04

-Medium (16–20 m) Versatile, balanced All-mountain, mixed terrain
+Medium (16–20 m) Versatile, well-rounded All-terrain, mixed terrain

-Short (under 16 m)
+Short (under 16m)

-Quick, playful, responsive
+Lively, playful, responsive

 Medium (16–20 m)